 That school is now closed.

-Another school in a different part of my territory had used such a program for a number of years.
-Their new business manager gave me a call after finding the school had over $100,000 in unpaid tuition for the year, as well as for previous years.
+Another school in a different part of my territory had used a similar online donation program for a number of years.
+Their new business manager gave me a call after finding the school had over $100,000 in unpaid tuition for the year, as well as additional amounts for previous years!

 - Lots of manual work to transfer recorded payments;